rehierl/html-outliner-spec/issue-associations-summary.md

 parent section.
 And because of that, this step will never associate this text node with the body's first inner section, which it is actually supposed to do.

-This is clearly bugged and I don't see any way to "fix" it.
+This is clearly bugged and I don't see any way to "fix" it. **This step must be removed**.
 Note that the paragraph referenced in (2) also applies to non-element nodes.
-So **this step must be removed**.

 ### (4) Step 6